Caulimoviridae: Virus particle structure

 All viruses of this family are non-enveloped.
 Virus particles are either bacilliform or isometric.
 The type of nucleocapsid incorporated into the virus structure determines the size of the viral particles.
 Bacilliform particles are approximately 35–50 nm in diameter and up to 900 nm in length.
 Isometric particles are on average 45–50 nm in diameter and show icosahedral symmetry.

 Genome structure and replication

+Structure

 The genomes of viruses from this family contain monopartite, non-covalently closed circular dsDNA of 7.2–9.3 kbp with discontinuities in both genome strands at specific places.
 These genomes contain one open reading frame (ORF), as observed in petuviruses, to eight ORFs such as in the soymoviruses.

-Proteins encoded by the viral genomes include reverse transcriptase-ribonuclease H, aspartic proteases, nucleocapsids and transactivators — there are other proteins essential for replication that have yet to be assigned a specific function.
+Proteins encoded by the viral genomes always include reverse transcriptase (RT), a ribonuclease H (RnaseH), aspartic proteases (AP), capsids (CP), 30K movement proteins (MP) and viral associated proteins (VAP).
+Some ORF code for proteins of unknown function.